 Bonus Step: Caching System + CDN

-Basically we store all previously computed states for any given model.
-This means that if a user chooses a parameter combination that has previously been processed by our system, our system no longer has to use the Grasshopper file to generate the result.
+Basically, we store all previously computed states for any given model.
+This means that if a user chooses a parameter combination that our system has previously processed, our system no longer has to use the Grasshopper file to generate the result.
 Instead, a cached solution is fetched and sent.